The Comstock Lode: Nevada’s “Big Bonanza”

 Nevada Mill – Virginia City, Nevada 1876

-The Gould & Curry Mill was a massive facility built at the intersection of Six and Seven Mile Canyons, just south of Virginia City.
+The Gould & Curry Mill was a massive facility built at the intersection of Six and Seven Mile Canyons, just east of Virginia City.
 In 1866 the mill was reported to have 80 stamps, over 40 pans, and a capacity of 100 tons per day.

 The extravagance of the mill was detailed by Eliot Lord in his 1883 book Comstock Mining and Miners: “The extraordinary mill of the Gould & Curry Company was, however, the most conspicuous monument of inexperience and extravagance ever erected in a mining district.”